ADDRESSING THE NEED FOR SOLID, OBJECTIVE FINANCIAL ADVICE

 CFP® Certification requirements

 Education: All CFP® professionals must have a bachelor’s degree and develop their financial planning knowledge by completing a comprehensive course of study at a college or university offering a financial planning curriculum approved by the CFP® board.
 In addition, every 2 years CFP professionals must complete 30 hours of continuing education in addition to insurance and firm element continuing education.
-Our resident CFP® Ken Butler received his education from the University Of Washington Foster School Of Business and received his Financial planning Certificate from Northwestern University.
+CFS Advisor and CFP®, Ken Butler, received his education from the University Of Washington Foster School Of Business and received his Financial Planning Certificate from Northwestern University.

 Experience: CFP® professionals must have three years minimum experience in the financial planning process prior to earning the right to use the CFP® certification marks.
-Our CFP® Ken Butler has over 22 years of experience working in the Financial Planning and Investment Services Business.
+CFS Advisor, Ken Butler, is a CFP® professional and has over 22 years of experience working in the Financial Planning and Investment Services business.

 Ethics: As a final step to certification, CFP® practitioners agree to abide by a strict code of professional conduct, known as the CFP® Board’s Code of Ethics and Professional Responsibility, that sets forth their ethical responsibilities to the public clients and employers.
 The CFP® Board also performs a background check during their process and each individual must disclose any investigations or legal proceedings related to their professional or business conduct.

 What to expect when working with a CFP® Practitioner

 When you work with a CFP® practitioner, you are the focus of the financial planning relationship and your needs drive the financial planner's recommendations.
 CFP® practitioners are held to a fiduciary standard, meaning that your interests are paramount.